damienmckenna/metatag/README.md

 3. Adjust global and entity defaults.
 Fill in reasonable default values for any of the meta tags that need to be customized.
 Tokens may be used to automatically assign values.
-4. Additional bundle defaults may be added by clicking on "Add metatag defaults" and filling out the form.
+4. Additional bundle defaults may be added by clicking on "Add default meta tags" and filling out the form.
 5. To adjust meta tags for a specific entity, the Metatag field must be added first.
 Follow these steps: